GunnarIsenberg/Gunnar_JavaFrameworks_School/README.md

 products.
 When duplicate items are added, make a “multi-pack” part.)

 ## PART_E_NOTES:
-Generated a list of items (computer components), and products that are made of the components (full systems).
+Generated a list of items (e.g., computer components) and corresponding products (e.g., complete systems).
-Sent a second push after using the bootstrapdata file to manually create products and parts instead of via gui.'
+Implemented changes in the bootstrapdata file to programmatically create products and parts, instead of relying on the GUI.
-Also altered the database name for the new data.
+Updated the database configuration to accommodate the new data.
-Lines 46 - 228 for bootstrapdata
+Specific changes:
+Lines 46–228 in bootstrapdata.
-Line 6 in application.properties
+Line 6 in application.properties.

 ## PART_F_PROMPT:
 (F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters: